 In reality, it can be very simple and easy.
 If this is your first time, don’t sweat it.
 By using this easy-to-make sourdough starter using potato flakes recipe, you will be a pro in no time.

-Why do I Need a Starter?
+Why Do I Need a Sourdough Starter?

 To make bread, you have to have a leavening agent.
 A leavening agent is simply the substance that causes bread to rise.